Nova MENTOR 7 Light

 What is the best way to pack the MENTOR 7 Light?

 We recommend folding the MENTOR 7 Light cell to cell and then placing the NOVA Pack Roll in the crease near the leading edge.
 The idea behind the Pack Roll is that this crease will be less pronounced, which protects the rods.
-Our Concertina Bag Light is perfect for the job and facilitates a smaller packing volume.
+NOVA Concertina Bag Light is perfect for the job and facilitates a smaller packing volume.

 Nova service info & FAQ